wonseok-crypto/wonseok-crypto.github.io/_pages/about.md

 ------
 (Mar.
 2026) I will give an invited talk at [ASK 2026](https://ask2026.github.io/) and attend [FSE 2026](https://fse.iacr.org/2026/).

 (Mar.
-2026) I was awarded the Outstanding Young Scientist Grant to develop a unified framework for the concrete security of MPC. *I may open a few positions for PhD students and postdocs.*
+2026) I was awarded the Outstanding Young Scientist Grant to develop a unified framework for the concrete security of MPC.

 (Jul.
 2025) Our paper on sharp anonymous multisignatures, co-authored with [Xiangyu](https://xiangyuliu-yahoo.github.io/) and Vassilis, was accepted at AFT 2025.